1501 Buizingen (Halle)

 Jesus, - the figure to the left - comes to the people.
 The word he speaks comes from 'another world': his feet aren't even touching the earth.

 Peter, - lower figure to the right - symbolizing every man that is fearful that he might perish - reaches out to Jesus.
 The sea is a symbol of death and destruction in the bible.
 But Jesus also holds out his hand to Peter.
 This gesture wants to express 'saviour'.

 A boat with four fish on it, there's even a little extra to it: the abundance of the catch.
 The fish one can see as a symbol of the whole community.

-This table (2009) symbolizes that last supper; it takes up a central place in the church to symbolize that we can all sit around the same table.
+This table, composed of 8 bamboo tables by Arne Boom, symbolizes that last supper; it takes up a central place in the church to symbolize that we can all sit around the same table.
 Here, one shares bread and wine in memory of Jesus Christ, so that this too would happen between people.

 These 14 terracotta in semi-relief in the church walls are made by Camiel Colruyt, Halle °1908 and was christened on September 15th, 1960 and depict the 14 stations of the way of the cross.
 The way of the cross starts below at the foot of Our Lady and goes round the church to end at the statue of Don Bosco.